OtiDavidChibueze/URL_SHORTNER_PROJECT/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-- List any prerequisites that the user needs to have installed on their machine (e.g., Node.js, MongoDB).
+- List any prerequisites that the user needs to have installed on their machine
+- node.js
+- mongoDB
+- bcrypt
+- express
+- mongoose
+- cors
+- bodyParser
+- helmet
+- morgan
+- winston
+- jsonwebtoken
+- joi
+- dotenv

 ### Installation
 A step-by-step guide on how to set up and install the project.